 Steam Family share is an amazing feature developed by Valve to allow Steam users to share their games with friends or family members.
 This functionality has been around for a while, but hasn’t been talked about much after its release.
 The basic idea of Steam Family Share is that you can share your Steam Library with up to 5 friends and a maximum of 10 different devices.
 This way you can all enjoy the same games without shilling out cash for extra copies.

 Each user must have their own Steam accounts which are then linked to the other libraries.
 Later in this article we will explain how to do that.
 Each users Steam Achievements will be tracked separately and game progress will be also separately saved into the Steam Cloud.
-Also Steam Inventory items or in-app purchases acquired while playing through another users library, will stay in your own account so you don’t need to worry about acquiring loot and having it taken away after you’re done.
+Also Steam Inventory items or in-app purchases acquired while playing through another users library, will stay in your own account.
+This way you don’t need to worry about acquiring loot and having it taken away after you’re done.

 You need to make sure you only allow access to your library to people you trust, as VAC bans are given out to your account, not the people using it.
 Any games that you may have bans in, can’t be accessed by other users.
 A newly acquired ban can also get your Steam Family Share privileges revoked.